 Family surnames are a curious thing.
-I guess I you think back to early human history people used name to identify each other.
+If you think back to early human history people used name to identify each other.
 So rather than addressing someone as ‘Hoi, caveman 1’ or ‘Excuse me, caveman 2’ we humans decided that it was better to use a unique (ish) name to help improve things.

 The Family Name

 This instantly gave us a problem: Two people; two surnames name and one family.
-Although you have to ask where did the man and the women get their family names from.
-Someone (a male no doubt) in their infinite wisdom decided that we could only have one family name and that it the new family entry would inherit the mans surname.
+Although you have to ask 'where did the man and the women get their family names from?'.

 Tracking the family name

-So tracing your lineage now become doubly difficult as female names were subsequently erased from history as they adopted (or were told to adopt) the mans family name.
-This take was already hard with the scarcity of historical records of any sort but with successively disappearing email names it is now much more messy.
+So tracing your lineage now become doubly difficult as female names were subsequently erased from history as they adopted (or were told to adopt) the man's family name.
+This take was already hard with the scarcity of historical records of any sort, but with successively disappearing female names it is now much more messy.

-Even if we guessed what the family was it would have be been altered by someone for some reason, so as to render it it illegible nowadays, Think of the number of people who slightly or significantly changed their surname or both first name and surname for one reason or another.
-Maybe to hide a dodgy reputation in the past, or to dissociate from less savoury family members.
+Even if we guessed what the family was it would likely have been altered by someone for some reason, so as to render it illegible nowadays, Think of the number of people who slightly or significantly changed their surname or both first name and surname for one reason or another.
+Maybe to hide a dodgy reputation in the past, or to dissociate from less savoury family members....who knows?

 Maybe you landed a new town, area, or country and didn’t want to be associated wth the unsavoury people who also shared the name.
 Perhaps it was to disguise a name which sounded odd or was difficult to spell.
-Names can change for the oddest of reasons.
+Family names can change for the oddest of reasons.

 Family Names of Immigrants

 Some people, for example those who emigrated to British colonies, faced an even more difficult task in keeping track of the family name.
-I remember visiting Ellis Island in New York City some years ago which (in case you don’t know ) was where thousand of immigrants to the new world (the USA) were processed at border control.
+Imagine Ellis Island in New York City some years ago, which was where thousand of immigrants to the new world (the USA), were processed at border control.

-Picture the scene with queue of immigrants all standing waiting impatiently to enter the land of milk and honey to make their fortune , not knowing of they were even going be admitted due to a bureaucratic slip up, incorrect paperwork, illness or the whim of some American border patrol officer (who only arrived a month before you did from Italy and doesn’t speak English)
+Picture the scene with queue of immigrants all standing waiting impatiently to enter the land of milk and honey to make their fortune, not knowing if they were even going be admitted due to a bureaucratic slip up, incorrect paperwork, illness or the whim of some American border patrol officer (who only arrived a month before you did from Italy and doesn’t speak English)

-Can you imaging that conversation and filling out immigration forms among the mayhem.
-An Italian, who hardly speaks english, and has just arrived in the US questioning a Scots family the MacSporrans from Auchtermuchty.
-The accent, the noise, the bureaucracy the illness, frustration, must have changed a few names.
+Can you imagine that conversation and filling out immigration forms among the mayhem.
+An Italian, who hardly speaks english, and has just arrived in the US questioning a Scots family; the MacSporrans from Auchtermuchty.
+The accent, the noise, the bureaucracy, the illness, frustration, must have changed a few names.
 I’m sure many McSporrans became Smiths or McTavish became Jones of whatever the scribble on the paper looked or sounded like.